CDKT-FL: Cross-Device Knowledge Transfer using Proxy Dataset in Federated Learning: Conclusion

 \section{Conclusion}

 This work bridges the gap between existing alignment methods and knowledge distillation to develop a general form of cross-device knowledge transfer in FL.
-Numerous experiments, settings, regularizers, and scenarios are validated to study the performance of client and global models for a better understanding of their behaviors in heterogeneous FL.
-The detailed results following extensive simulations on four datasets have shown the advantages of the proposed algorithms.
-Compared to the FedAvg algorithm, we demonstrate that the \CDKT algorithm is more stable and can speed up the global model performance, higher personalized performance of client models.
-In addition to the learning performance, the proposed algorithm enables (i) the flexibility of heterogeneous model architectures, (ii) reduces communication data with the outcome and (or) representation knowledge instead of full model parameters compared to the conventional FL algorithms, and (iii) tackles privacy leakage issues (via reverse engineering techniques) of current FL algorithms.
-Finally, we advocate the knowledge transfer method works as a hybrid design with recent advanced techniques to improve learning performance.
+Through extensive experiments on numerous scenarios, the performance of client and global models are validated for heterogeneous FL.
+The detailed results following extensive simulations on three datasets have shown the advantages of the proposed algorithms.
+Compared to the other methods, we demonstrate that the \CDKT algorithm is more stable and can speed up the global model performance and higher personalized performance of client models.
+In addition to the learning performance, the proposed algorithm enables (i) the flexibility of heterogeneous model architectures, (ii) reduces communication data with the outcome, and (or) representation knowledge instead of full model parameters compared to the conventional FL algorithms, and (iii) tackles privacy leakage issues (via reverse engineering techniques) of current FL algorithms.
+As a trade-off, the proposed algorithm requires an additional small proxy dataset for transferring knowledge.
+Finally, we advocate that the knowledge transfer method works as a hybrid design with recent advanced techniques to improve learning performance.